In this guide, we’ll be discussing everything you need to know about how to take your own headshot (DIY headshots).

 What is a DIY Headshot?

-A DIY headshot is a photo of oneself.
-It can be taken with a phone, DSLR camera, or webcam.
+A DIY headshot is a photo of oneself taken with a phone, DSLR camera, or webcam.

-DIY headshots are often seemed the next generation of “selfies.”
+DIY headshots often seem to be the next generation of “selfies.”

 What are the Advantages of Taking Your Own Headshot?